etabraham04/MyPortfolio/Garage Project/README.md

 # Assignment 3: Garage Management System

 ## Project Overview
 This project implements a **Garage Management System** designed to manage entities like cars, customers, mechanics, and repairs.
 The system is built using C++ with a modular approach, making it easy to maintain and extend.
-It includes a Python script (`classa1.py`) and a UML diagram for visualization of the system design.
+It includes a UML diagram for visualization of the system design.

 ## File Descriptions
 Here is a breakdown of the files included in the project: